-This section demonstrate how to generate citations, copy and paste them into your document for immediate use, without using a citation manager.
+This section demonstrates how to generate citations, copy them, and paste them into your document for immediate use, without using a citation manager.
 You should always check all citation elements for missing or erroneous parts.

 Website Services for Generating Citations (mostly free)

 ZoteroBib: Generates citations in thousands of styles that can be saved in a bibliography from any computer or device without creating an account or installing any software.
 ZoteroBib also generates in-text citations, unlike most other citation generators.